Dave Alex Riddett: Career

 After finishing University of Bristol Riddett directed some student projects there.
 Then, in 1983 he and Dave Borthwick opened studio bolexbrothers, producing short films, music promos and TV title sequences.
 In 1985, still being employed by bolexbrothers, Riddett's talent was noted by Aardman Animations and he joined them as freelance member.
 Here he notably worked, as Cinematographer, with Nick Park on his acclaimed Creature Comforts short and legendary Wallace & Gromit series, The Wrong Trousers and A Close Shave.
 Notably, Riddett quit bolexbrothers after 6 years of working here during production of Creature Comforts.
 During his early years at Aardman Dave also supplied his camera skills for "Sledgehammer" music video.

-In 2000, Riddett was Senior Director of photography on much-acclaimed Chicken Run, Aardman's first feature production then, and was nominated on BAFTA Awards for his work in special visual effects.
-In 2005 and 2008 Riddett was Director of Photography for Wallace & Gromit's first feature film and for the short Wallace and Gromit in A Matter of Loaf & Death respectively.
-DoP on Wallace and Gromit World of Inventions and Wallace and Gromit at the Proms.
+In 2000, Riddett was Senior Director of photography on the much-acclaimed Chicken Run, Aardman's first feature production, and was nominated at the BAFTA Awards for his work in special visual effects.
+In 2005 and 2008 Riddett was Director of Photography for Wallace & Gromit's first feature film and for the short Wallace & Gromit: A Matter of Loaf and Death respectively.
+He was Director of Photography on Wallace and Gromit's World of Invention and Wallace and Gromit's Musical Marvels.